-How to Defrost a Heat Pump in 3 Steps
+How to Defrost a Heat Pump: 3 Simple Steps

 A heat pump is quite a valuable addition to a home.
 It is a more efficient option for heating and cooling in terms of energy usage.
 Heat pumps play a vital role in taking the outside air and moving it indoors to keep you warm in the winter and cool in the summer.

 However, there are still some things you should know about heat pumps before you buy one.
 For instance, knowing how to defrost a heat pump can save you time and money.
 It’ll also prolong the life of your unit.

 Here are some quick and easy steps for defrosting a heat pump.
 But first, what causes ice accumulation on a heat pump?

 Causes of Ice Buildup on a Heat Pump

 Most heat pumps are designed to operate in a wide range of outdoor temperatures, but when the outdoor temperature drops below 40°F, ice can accumulate on the coils of the pump.